 Most Common Barking Styles

-When dealing with a dog that talks back, that is, one that barks or makes grumbling noises at you when you are telling him to do, or stop doing something, it should be considered as an act of defiance.
-It parallels when your 15 year old talks back to you defiantly.
-Not all dogs miss behave in this manner, just like not all 15 year olds talk back.
+When dealing with a dog that talks back—that is, one that barks or makes grumbling noises at you when you are telling him to do, or stop doing, something—it should be considered as an act of defiance.
+It parallels when your 15-year-old talks back to you defiantly.
+Not all dogs misbehave in this manner, just like not all 15-year-olds talk back.
 If you have a situation where your dog barks at you when you direct him to sit, stay, or drop something from his teeth, you have a defiant K9 on your hands.

-Once you recognize this behavior you must use compliance training to reign him in and remind him that you are the top-dog and pack alpha.
+Once you recognize this behavior, you must use compliance training to reign him in and remind him that you are the top-dog and pack alpha.
 This does not mean you should get overaggressive or hit your dog.
-Like your dogs ancestors the wolf, you need to remind your dog by way of deference actions, respect, and pack allegiance, as to how he must act.
+Like your dog's ancestor the wolf, you need to remind your dog by way of deference actions, respect, and pack allegiance as to how he must act.

-If you take the time to understand the reason behind your dogs barking behavior, you will have an easier task at revising it.
-Most barking behavior we assume to mean, "feed me," "I need water," or "let me out."
-If the barking behavior your dog is displaying is caused by anxiety, fear, or dominance, you will need to consider retraining your dog in an attempt to prevent a good-dog from going bad, and taking his aggression to whole-other-level.
+If you take the time to understand the reason behind your dog's barking behavior, you will have an easier task at revising it.
+Most barking behavior we assume to mean "Feed me," "I need water," or "Let me out."
+If the barking behavior your dog is displaying is caused by anxiety, fear, or dominance, you will need to consider retraining your dog in an attempt to prevent a good dog from going bad and taking his aggression to a whole other level.

-I understand that dogs can and do bite on occasion, but this is less often then you might think, and by following a few simple rules you can all but ensure that no one is going to get bit.
+I understand that dogs can and do bite on occasion, but this is less often than you might think, and, by following a few simple rules, you can all but ensure that no one is going to get bit.
 Learning dog body language and behavior has to be the number one goal.
 The more we understand something, the less apt we are to be frightened of it; this includes dogs.

 Many humans are scared of dogs because they don't know what the K9 might do next.
 Dogs communicate primarily by use of body language.
 A basic knowledge of body language can help you understand what a dogs' true intentions are going to be.